ucgmsim/velocity_modelling/wiki/Generating-Threshold-Points.md

 - If no `--vs-type` is specified, the script defaults to computing Z1.0 and Z2.5.
 - The model version string (e.g., `2.07`) must correspond to a valid NZCVM model version.
 - Station coordinates should be in WGS84 decimal degrees.
+- The **sigma column is only included in the output when Z-thresholds (Z1.0, Z2.5) are requested**.
+Vs-threshold computations (Vs30, Vs500) do not include sigma values.
 - The script handles basin membership automatically when computing Z-thresholds.
 - The output CSV filename is derived from the input station filename (same name, .csv extension).